jatinkrmalik/FOSS-United-Delhi-Dec-2023/slides.md

 - Use numbers like `42, 17, 23, 13, 3.14, 2.718` without any explanation.

 - Integrate these **magic numbers** into complex calculations.
 Why use constants when you can keep them **mystified**?

 ---

+> Always look for the most obscure way to do common tasks!

+---